Oregon Clean Fuels Program

 DEQ designed the program to regulate at the highest point of the supply chain: the Oregon producer or importer of fuel.
 Individual gas stations should not be affected by this program unless they import their own fuel.
 In the few cases where individual gas stations are importers, the current rules only require them to register with DEQ; recordkeeping and reporting requirements do not apply.

 No. By statute, gasoline can only be blended with 10 percent ethanol and diesel with 5 percent biodiesel.
 All underground storage tanks and dispensing equipment in place are already approved to handle these blends.
-The Clean Fuels Program alone cannot increase these blend rates; it will take a Legislative action to change this statute.
+The Clean Fuels Program alone cannot increase these blend rates; it will take legislative action to change this statute.
 As part of that action, the technical feasibility and fiscal impact of upgrading equipment to blend to a higher ethanol or biodiesel rate will need to be considered.

 I already report fuel information to the Oregon Department of Transportation, why do I need to report to DEQ?